 Deciding about separation surgery

 Your twins’ treatment plan may or may not include surgery to separate them.
 Separation surgery may give the best or only chance of survival for one or both twins.
 However, in some cases, staying joined gives the twins their best or only chance to live.

-Your healthcare team will also talk with you about what your twins’ lives may be like whether they are joined or separated.
+Your healthcare team will talk with you about what your twins’ lives may be like whether the twins are joined or separated.
 They will help you consider which option is best for your twins.

-Some conjoined twins do have surgery to be separated.
-Usually this takes place in the first 6 to 12 months of life.
+Some conjoined twins do have surgery to be separated, usually in the first 12 months of life.
 This may be the best option for both children’s physical health, while also giving them the chance to have independent bodies and lives.

 When separation is planned

 Surgery to separate conjoined twins requires detailed planning whenever possible.
-To prepare for surgery, your twins will have a large team of healthcare providers who are experts in many different types of care.
+To prepare for surgery, your twins will need providers who are experts in many different types of care.
 They will work together to plan the steps and timing of the surgery and the care your children will need before and after.
 One doctor will oversee the team and coordinate all parts of the plan.

-In most cases, doctors will wait to do the separation surgery until your twins are at least 4 months old.
+In most cases, doctors will do the separation surgery after your twins are at least 4 months old.
 This gives their bodies a chance to grow so it’s easier for doctors to do the surgery and easier for the twins to withstand the surgery.
 This also allows time for the many imaging studies, tests and other procedures that might be needed to learn about your twins’ bodies or prepare them for separation.

 Your twins will need long-term follow-up visits to check their growth and development whether they stay connected or are separated.
 Most will need surgeries or other types of treatment for health issues that arise over time.
-Families of conjoined twins can expect to keep a close relationship with the children’s healthcare team throughout their twins’ childhood and on into their early adult years.
+Families of conjoined twins can expect to keep a close relationship with the Seattle Children’s healthcare team throughout their twins’ childhood and on into their early adult years.